REMEMBER US IN YOUR WILL

 Let standing up for kids be your legacy.

-Your gift will play a critical role in building a stronger Canada by supporting the success of our nation’s most vulnerable children and youth.
-There are many ways to remember Children’s Aid Foundation of Canada through a legacy gift:
+Your gift will help build a stronger Canada by supporting the success of our nation’s most vulnerable children and youth.
+Here are a few of the ways you can remember Children’s Aid Foundation of Canada through your legacy gift:

-- A gift in your will – leaving a gift in your will is a simple and impactful way to make a difference long into the future.
+- A gift in your will.
+Leaving a gift in your will is a simple and impactful way to make a difference long into the future.

-- Gifts of Life Insurance – use an existing policy to make a donation
+- Gifts of Life Insurance.
+You can use an existing policy to make a donation.

-- Gifts of RRSP/RRIF Funds – include Children’s Aid Foundation of Canada as a beneficiary of your RRSP and RRIF
+- Gifts of RRSP/RRIF Funds.
+You can include Children’s Aid Foundation of Canada as a beneficiary of your RRSP or RRIF.

-Want to ensure that the greatest needs of these young people can be met at any given time?
+Want to ensure that the greatest needs of vulnerable young people and families can be met at any given time?
 We recommend that all or a portion of your gift be undesignated.
-Doing this provides flexibility to the Children’s Aid Foundation of Canada and our partner agencies to address the most urgent needs of the children and youth we serve, much like a parent would.
+This provides flexibility to Children’s Aid Foundation of Canada and our partner agencies to address the most urgent needs of the children and youth we serve, much like a parent would.

 Start building your legacy

-You can join our Stand Up for Kids Legacy Society by confirming a future gift in your will through completion of the following Bequest Confirmation form.
+Join our Stand Up for Kids Legacy Society.
+Confirm a future gift in your will by completing our Bequest Confirmation form.

 Your bequest will lessen your estate’s taxes upon your passing, which will leave more of your estate to be shared by your beneficiaries.
 Your estate will receive a tax receipt for the amount of your gift and has the potential to reduce taxes in the final return by up to 100% of your income in the year of death.

-Through your support of Stand Up for Kids, you will be permanently changing the lives of present or future generations of vulnerable young Canadians by creating access to the resources and opportunities they need to heal, thrive, and build a brighter future for themselves.
+Through your support of the Stand Up for Kids movement, you will help to permanently change the lives of present or future generations of vulnerable young Canadians by creating access to the resources and opportunities they need to heal, thrive and overcome the barriers they face.

-- Contact your lawyer or financial advisor, and advise him/her about your desire to make a will or update your will to include a gift to Children’s Aid Foundation of Canada.
-Your professional advisor will be able to provide you with independent advice regarding your estate and will recommend options for your intended gift to Children’s Aid Foundation of Canada, which will be best suited to your needs, and the needs of your loved ones.
+- Contact your lawyer or financial advisor and advise him/her about your desire to create a will or update your will to include a gift to Children’s Aid Foundation of Canada.
+Your professional advisor will be able to provide you with independent advice regarding your estate and will recommend options for your intended gift to Children’s Aid Foundation of Canada, which will be best suited to your needs and the needs of your loved ones.

-- You will need to reference the Children’s Aid Foundation of Canada in your will by our charitable registration number, which is 108076480-RR0001.
+- You will need to reference Children’s Aid Foundation of Canada in your will using our charitable registration number, which is 108076480-RR0001.

-A bequest can include any type of property, such as a sum of money, personal property, or real estate.
-A bequest may also be a percentage of your estate, a portion of your estate once other bequests to loved ones are made, or it may be contingent upon surviving loved ones.
+A bequest can include any type of property, such as a sum of money, securities, personal property or real estate.
+A bequest may also be a percentage of your estate or a portion of your estate once other bequests to loved ones are made, or it may be contingent upon surviving loved ones.

 Sample wording: “I give to Children’s Aid Foundation of Canada (Charitable Registration No. 108076480-RR0001) currently of 25 Spadina Road, Toronto, Ontario, M5R 2S9, the sum of $____ to be used at the discretion of the organization.”

-Residual bequest – A gift in a will that is a portion or all of the remainder of your estate after the other bequests to loved ones have been made and all debts have been paid.
+Residual bequest: A gift in a will that is a portion or all of the remainder of your estate after other bequests to loved ones have been made and all debts have been paid.

 Sample wording: “I give to Children’s Aid Foundation of Canada (Charitable Registration No. 108076480-RR0001), currently of 25 Spadina Road, Toronto, Ontario, M5R 2S9, all (or ___%) of the residue of my estate, to be used at the discretion of the organization.”

-Before you make a commitment to Children’s Aid Foundation of Canada in your will, we strongly encourage you to seek independent, qualified advice from your accountant, estate planner, or lawyer.
+Before you make a commitment to the Foundation in your will, we strongly encourage you to seek independent, qualified advice from your accountant, estate planner, and/or lawyer.